zibonbadi/liquidms/src/apis/srb2legacy/README.md

 Registering and removing netgames yields no response from the master server.

-`PING_SERVER_MSG` is issued regularly by the client as a keep-alive signal and to update the netgame info regularly.
+`PING_SERVER_MSG` is issued periodically by the client as a keep-alive signal and to update the netgame info.
 LiquidMS treats it as idempotent to `ADD_SERVER_MSG`.

 TODO
 ----